jrhughes90/Fingerprint-Auth0-marketplace/login-action/installation_guide.md

     The returned `visitorId` is a unique and stable identifier of your visitor.

-4. All the code snippets on the Integrations page already include your Public API Key, but you can also find it in App Settings → API Keys.
+4. All the code snippets on the Integrations page already include your Public API Key, but you can also find it in **App Settings → API Keys**.

 5. Open your website or application with Fingerprint Pro installed.
-You should see your identification event inside the Fingerprint [dashboard](https://dashboard.fingerprint.com/) → Fingerprint Pro.
+You should see your identification event inside the Fingerprint [dashboard](https://dashboard.fingerprint.com/) → **Fingerprint Pro**.

 Consult the Fingerprint Pro [Quick Start Guide](https://dev.fingerprint.com/docs/quick-start-guide) or contact [Fingerprint support](https://fingerprint.com/support/) if you have any questions.